 - Project afterlife.
 QA consultants pass the work and the developed practices for managing the risks of low quality to the project team and supervise their performance for some time, ready to step in at any tricky moment.

-The outline we propose is not universal.
-Actually, every single project requires a tailored approach that suits it best.
-We tried to present the example of an efficient QA process for you to know what to expect from your potential QA consultant.
+The outline we propose is not universal, since every single project requires a tailored approach that suits it best.
+We presented the example of an efficient QA process for you to know what to expect from your potential quality assurance consultant.

 When it comes to saving a project from failure, QA consulting seems the most reasonable effort to choose.
 However, software QA consultants who really help to set the project process right aren’t easy to come by.
 To choose wisely, a PM or a CIO can proceed as follows: